CowboyAl/TestRestaurant/README.md

 I've created 1 user called bob with a password of bobsecret.

-If you log in with those credentials, you will get a token which you will need to put into the header of your http calls as a bearer token
+If you log in with those credentials, you will get a jwt token which you will need to put into the header of your http calls as a bearer token

 For instance login may return this: